 Stay up to date.

-The correct way to withdraw a credit balance in your card account is to request the bank to pay you.
+The correct way to withdraw a credit balance on your account is to request the bank to pay you.
 Don’t make the mistake of logging on to your card account and transferring the money out.
 If you do take money out of your card, the bank could consider it as a utilisation of the credit card cash advance facility.
-This usually attracts an interest rate that could be as high as 28% per year in addition to a one-time service charge of 6%.
-Instead, you can simply request the bank to issue a check to receive any credit balance you may have left on your card.
+This usually attracts an interest rate that could be as high as 28% per year in addition to a one-time service charge of up to 6%.
+Instead, you can simply request the bank to issue a check for any credit balance you may have on your card.

-In the hurry to cancel a card, some individuals put off redeeming their points or miles till later.
-However, the problem is that card issuers will forfeit the points that you have accumulated at the time of cancellation.
-If you've used some of the best miles credit cards in Singapore for a few years, the miles that you have accumulated to be worth thousands of dollars or more.
-It would be a waste to lose out on these.
+In the hurry to cancel a card, some individuals may forget to redeem their points or miles.
+However, the problem is that your existing points are forfeited at the time of cancellation.
+If you've used some of the best miles credit cards in Singapore for a few years, the miles that you have accumulated could be worth thousands of dollars.

-Therefore, you should always remember to claim the rewards that you are entitled to before you communicate your intention to cancel your credit card.
-By doing this, you will avoid the bother of having to convince the bank to reinstate your points.
+That's why you should always remember to claim the rewards that you are entitled to before you communicate your intention to cancel your credit card.
+By doing so, you will avoid the bother of having to convince the bank to reinstate your points.

 If you have set up any recurring payment instructions from your credit card, cancelling your card will automatically result in these payments being discontinued.
 Therefore, you should not forget to reset your automatic payment schedule with a different card right away.

 Here's an example to demonstrate the mechanics of this process.
 Let's say that you have two credit cards – card 1 and card 2 – and you intend to cancel card 1.
-If you have some outstanding on balance on both cards, the below shows what your credit utilisation could look like before you cancel card 1.
+If you have some outstanding balance on both cards, the table below illustrates what your credit utilisation could look like before you cancel card 1.

 |Card Limit||Credit Utilisation||Utilisation Percentage|

-If you cancel your 1st credit card in this scenario, your credit utilisation shoots up from 17% to 29%, a factor that could lower your credit score.
-Another mistake that people make is cancelling an old credit card.
+If you cancel card 1 in this scenario, your credit utilisation shoots up from 21% to 29%, a factor that could lower your credit score despite having decreased your total balance.
+Another mistake that people often make is cancelling an old credit card.
 You should not do this on a whim because maintaining a long history of regular payments can help to boost your credit score.

 |Card Limit||Credit Utilisation||Utilisation Percentage|

 If you want to cancel a card because you don’t use it anymore or because its annual fee is very high, you should first think through all the implications of your decision.
-Cancelling your oldest card or one that has a high credit limit may not be the best decision that you can make.
+Cancelling your oldest card or one that has a high credit limit may not be the best decision.
 Bear in mind that once you cancel a card, you cannot reactivate it.

 If you have decided to get rid of a card that does not really carry any benefits that you can utilise, it may be a good idea to find a replacement.
 There are several cards that have generous reward programs, as well as cards that require no annual fee that might better fit your needs.